-Signature

-Date and time
+Front Back Signature Date and time

-Date and time.

 APPENDIX 4 - Safeguarding Roles and Responsibilities

 Each church needs to identify and fill several important posts that underpin effective safeguarding in the church.
 These notes outline the main responsibilities relating to safeguarding connected with key leadership roles.